OSS-Csharp-Seminar/FoodRecommendation/README.md

 ## Introduction
 ShakFood is a web application for personalized restaurant and recipe recommendations.
-With our web application, utilizing AI, you can easily discover restaurant dishes and recipes based on your cravings and items in your fridge.
+With our web application, utilizing AI, you can easily discover restaurant dishes and recipes based on your cravings or items in your fridge.

 ## Features